thosgood/this-weeks-finds/markdown/101-151/week147.md

 K. A. Hardie, K. H. Kamps, R. W. Kieboom, A homotopy 2-groupoid of a Hausdorff space, preprint.

-I would talk about these if I had the energy, but it\'s already past my bed-time.
+I would talk about these if I had the energy, but it's already past my bed-time.
 Good night!

 ------------------------------------------------------------------------

-**Addenda:** Toby Bartels had some interesting things to say about this issue of This Week\'s Finds.
+**Addenda:** Toby Bartels had some interesting things to say about this issue of This Week's Finds.
 Here is my reply, which quotes some of his remarks\....

 >     Toby Bartels (toby@ugcs.caltech.edu) wrote: